-At the 2019 AGM, a shareholder asked a specific question relation to whether there was an arrangement with Packer to receive information from Crown in a manner different to other shareholders.
-The answer given by Barton did not deal with the Controlling Shareholder Protocol with the result that Crown's regime for sharing confidential financial information from Packer was not disclosed at that time.
+At the 2019 AGM, a shareholder asked a specific question in relation to whether there was an arrangement with Packer to receive information from Crown in a manner different to other shareholders.
+The answer given by Barton did not deal with the Controlling Shareholder Protocol with the result that Crown's regime for sharing confidential financial information with Packer (and CPH) was not disclosed at that time.